About Me

 applications with Android Studio by creating my own tic tac toe application.
 I also remember getting

-some printed out Java functions to analyse what each function did and how I failed so hard at seeing
+some printed out Java functions to analyse what each function did and how I failed at seeing

 through the nested funciton calls that I needed many approaches and some support from my supervisor